 Preparing for the future and learning from the past

 The 30th annual Housing Studies Association conference took place virtually 14 – 15 April 2021 the conference is the premier forum for the presentation of advances and research in housing theory and practice.
 This year’s theme was ‘Preparing for the future and learning from the past’.

 The conference celebrated the 30th Anniversary of the HSA, and was organised to provide an international platform for academics, researchers, practitioners and students to share their research findings with global experts in housing studies.

 The conference explored contemporary housing and housing research through both retrospective and future-gazing analyses to ask: How should housing history inform the future of housing practice and research?

 Advances in housing theory, and methodology over the last 30 years have been substantial, however many questions persist in housing theory and practice.
-This conference examines the use of historical methods in housing studies, considering predictions about the future shape of housing, whilst acknowledging the increasing spatial differentiation of housing markets and appreciating the longstanding causes of change within housing systems.
+This conference examined the use of historical methods in housing studies, considering predictions about the future shape of housing, whilst acknowledging the increasing spatial differentiation of housing markets and appreciating the longstanding causes of change within housing systems.

 In celebrating 30 years of the Housing Studies Association, this conference offered an opportunity to engage in wider discussions about: the place of history within the discipline; the trajectories of social, economic and cultural change; the legacy of past policies, including (de-)regulation and (dis)investment and how these questions influence contemporary agenda setting and planning for the future.
 Adopting an international approach, we welcome papers from UK-based and international scholars that consider both single country and comparative approaches (please note that the research does not need to have been conducted in the UK).